g0v-it/data-budget/README.md

 The data-budget project uses the [Smart Data as a Service platform (SDaaS)](https://github.com/linkeddatacenter/sdaas-ce) to provide:

-- a set of gateways to transform the raw data provided by from the [MEF Open Data Portal](https://openbdap.mef.gov.it) into mef-ap;
+- a set of gateways to transform the raw data provided by from the [MEF Open Data Portal](https://openbdap.mef.gov.it) into linked data;
 - a data ingestion engine and a knowledge graph building script to drive the learning and of Italian Government budget;
 - an RDF quad-store for persist the knowledge graph;